michaelbradley91/DFWin/README.md

 The init.txt needs to point to the correct tileset for the application to work.
 I've skipped the opening movie for development, but it will probably work with that enabled too!

 ## Other bits

+This project only supports Windows at the moment, and has only been tested on two reasonably modern computers.
+I believe you need a decent CPU and graphics card for this to run smoothly - it is a much more intensive application than Dwarf Fortress itself due to the nature of what it is trying to do!
+Do let me know if you experience issues though and I can try to improve them.

 If you like the project and would like me to spend more time on it, please let me know!